 Primary and secondary float adjustments are set at the factory, but variations in fuel pressure could cause a change in these settings.
+To aid in adjustment of the float levels, clear sight glasses are installed from the factory.
 The following procedure shows how to make these adjustments:

-- Start the vehicle. - Remove the sight plug and observe the fuel level.
+- 1. Start the vehicle. - Observe the sight glass for the fuel level.
 If none is seen, the level is too low.
-If it is higher than the bottom of the sight hole, it will spill out when the plug is removed this is too high.
-NOTE: A properly set float level will have the fuel level located at the bottom edge of the sight hole, as shown by the line in Figure 13. - 3.
-To adjust, shut down the engine. - 4.
-Loosen the lock screw on top of the fuel bowl just enough to allow you to turn the adjusting nut.
+If it is higher than the middle of the sight window, it is too high.
+NOTE: A properly set float level will have the fuel level located at the middle or slightly below the middle of the sight window, as shown by the line in Figure 14.

+- 3. To adjust, shut down the engine. - Loosen the lock screw on top of the fuel bowl just enough to allow you to turn the adjusting nut.
 Hold the screw in position with the screwdriver. - 5.
-Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float and counter-clockwise to raise float.
+Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float and counterclockwise to raise float